How to Throw the Wedding of your Dreams Without Breaking the Bank

 Trying to put together the wedding of your dreams?
 Learn some tips and tricks to do it for less!

 Your wedding day is going to be one of the most memorable of your life.
 As pop culture likes to remind us though, that joy could be tempered by the stress of planning – and paying – for the big day.
-According to The Knot’s 2014 Real Weddings survey, the average cost of getting married last year in America jumped to above $30,000.
+According to The Knot’s 2019 Real Weddings survey, the average cost of a wedding in America jumped to above $30,000.
 The good news is that with some careful consideration, your dream wedding doesn’t have to come hand-in-hand with a crazy price tag.

 Agree on a financial vision for the wedding

 As you begin planning your upcoming nuptials, before all else, you need to sit down with your husband-to-be and discuss your current financial situation.
 Check your individual credit scores and reports at Credit Karma to make sure your finances are in good shape.
 Not only is this an important step if you plan on borrowing money to foot the bill, but it also ensures that you’re not spending money at the expense of addressing much more urgent financial responsibilities.
 Map out what your financial needs and goals are for after the wedding, so you can envision your big day in a way that is realistic for you both and won’t leave either of you with buyer’s remorse.